Daniel-M-Kelly/Udacity-MLND-Project/MLND_Capstone_Report.md

 `df_90[numerical] = scaler.fit_transform(df_90[numerical])
 `

-We'll need cost codes with atleast 10 examples in the database to have atleast one example in both the training and testing datasets and we want enough samples so that the KNeighbors classifier has some data to work with.
+We'll need cost codes with at least 10 examples in the database to have at least one example in both the training and testing datasets and we want enough samples so that the KNeighbors classifier has some data to work with.
 So drop any codes with a count fewer than 10 samples.

 `
 #When splitting for training and testing later, we'll need a minimum of 10 examples of each cost code.  `